-is a Senior Research Fellow in Cultural Data Analytics in Baltic Film, Media, Arts and Communication School (BFM) working as part of the CUDAN Open Lab at Tallinn University, Estonia.
+is a Senior Research Fellow in Cultural Data Analytics in Baltic Film, Media and Arts School (BFM) working as part of the CUDAN Open Lab at Tallinn University, Estonia.

 Vejune's research interests include Cultural Data Analytics, Digital Humanities, Cultural Economics, Cultural and Creative Industries, Communication, and Gender Studies.
 She is particularly interested in gender balance within the global cinema industry.